sartell-coder-dojo/sartell-coder-dojo.github.io/about.md

 ---

 ## What
-A local, free admission, and volunteer run youth (ages 7-17) programming club.
-Club attendees, Coder Dojo calls them **Ninjas**, come to learn about programming.
+Sartell Coder Dojo is a free admission volunteer run youth (ages 7-17) programming club.
+Club members, referred to as **Ninjas**, come to learn about programming.
 Ninjas can work in groups or individually.
-Starter projects and other resources are available for Ninjas.
-Additionally, Volunteer mentors are there to help get started and assist with troubleshooting when things aren't working.
+Starter projects and other resources are available for Ninjas on arrival.
+Additionally, mentors are there to help get started and assist with troubleshooting when things aren't working.

-The session lasts two hours and follows the following format:
+Each session lasts two hours and follows the following format:
  * **Welcome and Introductions (5 minutes)**: Introduce mentors and Ninjas and discuss expectations.
  * **Icebreakers (5-15 minutes)**: To both introduce new Ninjas to other Dojo attendees and to create opportunities for Ninjas to interact with one another, we will run icebreaker activities whenever several new Ninjas join a session,